 Baker County is located in south-western Georgia.
-The County Seat is Macclenny and the largest city is Macclenny. https://georgia.gov/cities-counties/baker-county The 2014 population estimate is 3,255 and the 2010 census population was 3,451.
+The County Seat is Macclenny and the largest city is Macclenny.
+The Official Web Site is located at https://georgia.gov/cities-counties/baker-county.
+The 2014 population estimate is 3,255 and the 2010 census population was 3,451.
 The land area is 341.94 square miles and there are 10.1 persons per square mile.

 52% of the population is White, 45.6% is Black or African American, 4.4% is Hispanic or Latino, 1.1% is Asian, 0.3% is American Indian or Alaska Native, 0.1% is Native Hawaiian or Pacific Islander, and 1% is two or more races.
 79.5% have a high school degree or higher, and 10.9% have a Bachelor degree or higher.